 The president of Russia adjusted his glasses.

 The president of China removed his glasses and cleaned the gigantic lenses with his handkerchief.

 The president of the United States rubbed the inside corner of his eye with his index finger.
 Then he looked around the room, resting his sight on a painting by Goya: Saturn Devouring His Children…

 Many of the world’s finest works of art had been hastened into the bunker for safe keeping.
 Even the curators of the world’s great museums feared the inevitability of nuclear holocaust.
 Michelangelo’s David, for instance, was flown in, along with other sculptures from antiquity, on a C5 Galaxy transport plane.
 It had to be sawed into five pieces so that it could be brought down into the bunker safely.
-It was reassembled in the David L. Rothschild Hall in Section E. Everyone marveled at the excellent job of reassembly.
+It was reassembled in the Lucius L. Rothschild Hall in Section E. Everyone marveled at the excellent job of reassembly.
 One could hardly notice the linear, diamond saw cuts used to sever the limbs…

 After a few minutes of icy silence, the president of Russia re-crossed his legs.